zubinchopra/portaldocs/portal-sdk/templates/portalfx-blades-menublade.md

 ## Menu Blade

 Menu blades are rendered as a menu on the left side of the screen.
-Each item that is referenced from the menu is rendered using the same header as the menu, resulting in the two blades being displayed as one blade.
-This is similar to what the resource menu blade does.
+This blade gets combined by the Shell with the blade that its opened at its right.
+Each item that is referenced from the left menu is rendered using the same header as the blade menu, resulting in the two blades being displayed as one blade.
+This is similar to the way that the resource menu blade operates.

 The process is as follows.

-1. Menu blade is displayed as a menu (list of items), where each items opens a blade when clicked
+1. Menu blade is displayed as a menu (list of items), where each item opens a blade when clicked
 1. The menu blade is rendered to the left of the screen
-1. The blades opened from the menu share the chrome with the menu blade
+1. The blades that are opened from the menu share the chrome with the menu blade

 **NOTE**: In this discussion, `<dir>` is the `SamplesExtension\Extension\` directory, and  `<dirParent>`  is the `SamplesExtension\` directory, based on where the samples were installed when the developer set up the SDK.
 If there is a working copy of the sample in the Dogfood environment, it is also included.

 Menu blades are defined in the PDL file in the following code.
 The code is also located at `<dir>\Client/V1/Blades/MenuBlade/MenuBlade.pdl`.

 {"gitdown": "include-section",  "file": "../Samples/SamplesExtension/Extension/Client/V1/Blades/MenuBlade/MenuBlade.pdl", "section": "menuBlade#pdlDef"}